 Child Custody and Relocation

 Often, the original child custody arrangement and parenting plan will stipulate whether relocation is allowed.
-Some states require the custodial parent to provide advance written notice of an intended move to the noncustodial parent.
+Some states require the moving parent to provide advance written notice of an intended move to the non-moving parent.
+If a parent has sole legal custody, they are able to decide for the child to relocate, but if there's opposition from the other parent, the noncustodial parent can file to modify custody and/or their parenting plan with the court.
 States have different ways of determining whether relocation is appropriate in child custody cases and the terms for doing so; talk to an attorney for more details.

 Actual, physical time spent with parents cannot be replaced.
 But family courts are increasingly offering "virtual visitation" as the next-best thing under certain circumstances.
 A virtual visitation is one that uses video conferencing (such as Skype) or other such methods to provide the parent and child a chance to connect.

 In fact, virtual visitation is one way to help children stay connected to their parent who either lives far away, are traveling, or are otherwise unable to meet the child in person.